 How about that?!
 Here, the anxiety was my intuition's way of shifting me from a wrong direction to something better.
 It served as a warning signal.
 Following my anxious feelings allowed me to make a better deal for everyone.

 Intuition flows from feminine energy

-We speak of “women’s intuition” and refer more often to women having “a sixth sense” because these multi-sensory traits require being open, receptive, and allowing something to be channeled through you.
-These are qualities associated with feminine energy, or the yin side of the yin and yang balancing energies.
+We speak of “women’s intuition” and refer often to women having “a sixth sense.”
+This refers to multi-sensory perception that requires being open, receptive, and allowing something to be channeled through you.
+These are qualities associated with feminine energy, or the yin side of the yin and yang complementary energy dynamics.
 Masculine energy, on the other hand, is more logical, goal-oriented, and seeks to build.

 Men and women have access to both feminine and masculine energy, but feminine energy feels more like your home base if you identify as primarily feminine.
 When that is true for you, intuition is at the forefront of how you operate.
 And if this is so, you want to pay attention to it!

 Anxiety sufferers are so often told to take deep breaths and push forward.
 This advice is very fitting for operating in masculine energy.
 This type of advice often does not feel right around a decision-making process if you identify as feminine.
 In your feminine energy, that anxiety is often an inner signal trying to help you get into alignment, as was the case in my story.